 A Wabash student who is approved for Off Campus Study will pay Wabash semester tuition and a $1,000 administrative fee.
-A few programs, noted on our web site with an asterisk, are more expensive than Wabash tuition, and in these cases the student will pay the difference (the amount above $17,500).
+A few programs, are more expensive than Wabash tuition, and in these cases the student will pay the difference (the amount above our tuition).
 It is the responsibility of the student to pay all other costs (housing, meals, airfare, books, etc.) to the appropriate service provider.
 The OCS Office will assist students in determining these costs and procedures.

 Students will receive financial aid up to the cost of Wabash education.
 (Please note: if you receive financial aid in the form of WISE hours, that aid would not apply for the semester you're off campus, since WISE requires on-campus employment.)
 Each student will be billed by the Business Office directly, with appropriate Financial Aid subtracted.

 WABASH COLLEGE OFF-CAMPUS STUDY FINANCIAL PROCEDURES